roma-glushko/magento2-training-camp/taskbook/tax-management.md

 ## TXM-1.
 Case

-Merchant has a bussiness in German and he sells children clothes to people in Germany only.
+Merchant has a business in German and he sells children clothes to people in Germany only.
 Can you please configure a website for him where taxes for Germany would be calculated properly?